 The eleventh week of Spring 2006 saw one team climb in the standings, while one team slipped.
 One bowler set a new personal best series.
 Freda Schroeder picked up this week's high game (170) and series (477) for the women, while Pat Searcy earned this week's high game (257) and series (696) for the men.
 Read on for all the rest of the details!

-First up, on lanes 21 & 22: Sweeter Than Yoohoo shared a platter of cheese sticks with Tatonka.
-Although blessed by Tim Segraves with his above-average 581 series, Yoohoo accomplished only 1 win against Tatonka.
-Across the ball return, Andy McLeod guided Tatonka with his fantastic 541 (with kudos to Most Valuable Bowler Will Jeter) as his team took the series with 3 wins.
+First up, on lanes 21 & 22: Sweeter Than Yoohoo entered a showdown to the death with Tatonka.
+Notwithstanding the leadership of Tim Segraves with his above-average 581 series, Yoohoo accomplished only 1 win against Tatonka.
+Countering this, Andy McLeod took the lead in Tatonka with his marvelous 541 (with kudos to Most Valuable Bowler Will Jeter) as his team took the series with 3 wins.
 Sweeter Than Yoohoo remains in 5th place, while Tatonka remains in 7th.

 A new personal best series was rolled tonight by Andy McLeod (541, previous best 537).
 The 257 rolled by Pat Searcy is the new 8th-best game in league history!